 - Co-lead: Lee Collyer

-The advisory group on the Partnership Access Line (PAL) must deliver a funding model for PAL and any associated recommendations to the work group by December 1, 2019.
+The advisory group on the Partnership Access Line (PAL) delivered a report on the funding model for PAL and associated recommendations to the work group on December 17, 2019.

 The work group will submit final recommendations to the Legislature on December 1, 2020.